JacquesBlazor/python.DjangoTutorial.zh-tw/README.md

 你應該會看到如下輸出：

 ```
+Watching for file changes with StatReloader
 Performing system checks...

 System check identified no issues (0 silenced).

-You have unapplied migrations; your app may not work properly until they are applied.
+You have 18 unapplied migration(s).
+Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.
 Run 'python manage.py migrate' to apply them.

-七月 23, 2020 - 15:50:53
+October 25, 2020 - 12:15:41
-Django version 3.0, using settings 'mysite.settings'
+Django version 3.1.2, using settings 'mysite.settings'
 Starting development server at http://127.0.0.1:8000/
-Quit the server with CONTROL-C.
+Quit the server with CTRL-BREAK.

 ```

 注解